Wildhoney/ngCrossfilter/README.md

 $scope.$ngc.debugMode(true);
 ```

 Once you've configured your Crossfilter collection, you can begin filtering and sorting.
-From within your view you should reference your collection &ndash; in our case, `$scope.words`.
+From within your view you should reference your collection &ndash; in our case, `$ngc`.

 ```html
 <button ng-click="$ngc.filterBy('word', word)">Filter</button>